 Marine Conservation Volunteer

 As a marine conservation volunteer or intern, you will work with and learn from qualified marine scientists and local specialists who focus their efforts on protecting the seas, marine wildlife and beaches from harm.
 Depending on your project you may be involved in species identification and tagging, building artificial coral reefs, beach clearing, patrols and more.
 Wherever you choose, you will be working in one of the most spectacular places in the world.

-Our seas and marine wildlife are constantly under threat from fishing, pollution, tourism, invasive species and changes in our climate.
+Our marine conservation volunteer projects help protect our seas and marine wildlife are constantly under threat from fishing, pollution, tourism, invasive species and changes in our climate.
 The changes to the climate have led to storms, tsunamis, earthquakes worldwide which have damaged underwater habitats.
 Overfishing, tourism and naval activity have led to damage to our seabeds and coral reefs.
 And in some areas, species are heading to new waters leading to problems with ecosystems as the food chain breaks down.

-Projects available for volunteers who wish to acquire an internationally recognised diving certificate include marine conservation in Thailand, monitoring manta rays and whale sharks in Mozambique or building replacement coral reefs in Borneo.
-For those of you who don’t wish to dive and prefer the beach we have plenty of options including Turtles and Sharks in Ecuador, Turtle Conservation in Sri Lanka or beach based turtle activities in Costa Rica.
+Marine conservation volunteer projects available for those who wish to acquire an internationally recognised diving certificate include marine conservation in Thailand, monitoring manta rays and whale sharks in Mozambique or building replacement coral reefs in Borneo.
+For those of you who don’t wish to dive and prefer the beach, we have plenty of options including Turtles and Sharks in Ecuador, Turtle Conservation in Sri Lanka or beach based turtle activities in Costa Rica.
 If you want to further your studies join our marine research internship in Belize.